tesseract-ocr/tessdoc/TrainingTesseract.md

 When running `mftraining`, each `fontname` field in the [*.tr file](#the-tr-file-format) must match an `fontname` entry in the `font_properties` file, or `mftraining` will abort.

-**Note**: There is a default `font_properties` file, that covers 3000 fonts (not necessarily accurately) located in this repo: [https://github.com/tesseract-ocr/langdata](https://raw.githubusercontent.com/tesseract-ocr/langdata/master/font_properties).
+**Note**: There is a default [font_properties](https://raw.githubusercontent.com/tesseract-ocr/langdata/master/font_properties) file, that covers 3000 fonts (not necessarily accurately) located in the langdata repository.

 ## Clustering